 Maintenance costs are costs associated with the maintenance, repair, inspection, and upkeep of generation resources, as well as their parts and equipment.
 Maintenance costs will only be approved to the extent that they represent the maintenance costs resulting from an incremental period of usage.
 Maintenance costs are a proportionate share of future maintenance costs and may generally be allocated using hours-based, starts-based, or equivalent-operating-hours criteria.
 They should reflect projected costs to be incurred.
-The allocation of maintenance costs not yet borne to starts or run-hours must be based upon generator usage that is reasonably anticipated to occur during the interim; that is, prior to the maintenance cost being incurred.
+The allocation of maintenance costs not yet borne to starts or run-hours -must be based upon generator usage that is reasonably anticipated to occur during the interim; that is, prior to the maintenance cost being incurred.
 Suppliers should provide manufacturer recommendations as to maintenance periodicity and, as appropriate, factors associated with the calculation of equivalent-operating hours.

-In considering whether or not to approve submitted maintenance costs, NYISO will consider factors such as whether the costs and frequency of maintenance anticipated by a Supplier coincides with manufacturer expectations; whether the starts and usage anticipated for the generator is practical, or is likely given the type of generator and general market conditions, or coincides with historical data.
+In considering whether or not to approve submitted maintenance costs, NYISO will consider factors such as whether the costs and frequency of maintenance anticipated by a Supplier coincides with manufacturer expectations; whether the starts and usage anticipated for the generator -is practical, or is likely given the type of generator and general market conditions, or coincides with historical data.
+Prospective opportunity costs, such as the loss of generating capacity during maintenance, are not verifiable and, therefore, will not be approved by NYISO.